 sudo adduser USERNAME vboxsf

-You need to enter the root password to execute the command.
+You need to enter the root password to execute this command.

 Basically, the above command will add the particular user (mostly the logged-in user) to the vboxsf group which has the permission to access shared folders inside the Linux guest VM.

-Hope this guide is useful in fixing the particular error and access the Windows folders and partitions by VirtualBox shared folders features in Linux VM.
+Hope this guide is useful in fixing the particular error and accessing the Windows folders and partitions by VirtualBox shared folders features in Linux VM.